A Powerful Proven Healthcare Model

 Hospital administrators, hospital accountants, and doctors often spend long days in government offices, meeting with officials, requesting permissions, asking for exemptions, defending their qualifications or licensing, and a host of other tedious interactions, all of which take them away from patient care.
 Bongolo missionary doctors can spend weeks in Gabon’s capital city waiting for a visa renewal.

-Delayed reimbursement for services rendered to patients with government health insurance.
+Delayed reimbursement is common for services rendered to patients with government health insurance.
 In some cases, private hospitals are obliged to treat patients with government health insurance, even as reimbursements decline and costs rise.

 Medicine orders and equipment